Avoid micro-managing virtual team members by scheduling a clear finish.

 At the same time, the initial burst of pandemic-response energy and creativity is giving way to the realization of the many challenges that aren’t going away any time soon: family members will still be in the background as employees try to balance working from home and homing from work; that remote team productivity and collaboration take serious work; and, that broad economic turmoil turns up the heat on the need to stay competitive in the marketplace.

-How can leaders ensure that their teams achieve the results necessary to keep the business moving while creating space for the realities of working from home – and all without micro-managing remote team members?
+How can leaders ensure that their teams achieve the results necessary to keep the business moving while creating space for the realities of working from home – and all without micro-managing virtual team members?

 Schedule the Finish